dramdass/kamcord-ping-pong/README.md

 kamcord-ping-pong
 =================

-The Kamcord Ping-Pong Elo Ranking System
+The Bracket Ping-Pong Elo Ranking System (forked from Kamcord)